projnanda/projnanda/README.md

 # Project NANDA: Building a Quilt for the Internet of AI Agents

 How can trillions of  AI agents collaborate across a organizational silos: communicate seamlessly, navigate autonomously, socialize, learn, earn and transact on our behalf.
-Project NANDA is building a quilt for a new kind of internet—an **Internet of AI Agents**.
+Project NANDA is building a quilt for a new kind of internet i.e. **Internet of AI Agents**.

 NANDA, created at MIT, provides the index of federated agent registries, communication interface, and open-source tooling needed to enable this system in a decentralized, protocol-neutral way.